BIJJUDAMA/Visual-Builder/README.md

 # Visual Builder

-A simple visual page builder application built as a mini game for Init Club's Stall at Anonkha 2026.
-Idea is to allow users to design their own website
+A fun, interactive way to build websites, created for the **Init Club** stall at **Anokha 2026**.
+Turning web design into a mini-game where anyone can jump in and design their own unique page in minutes.

 ## Features